Bad Moon Rising (Everybody Loves Raymond): Plot

 Debra is going through premenstrual syndrome (PMS); as a result, she has mood swings that make her more reactive to Ray's clumsiness and stubbornness when it comes to their house's cleanliness.
 He explains his situation to his friends, brother Robert, and father Frank; the latter tells Ray to take control of the situation before "her bad mood takes over and becomes her only mood."
 Ray buys a pill meant to alleviate the symptoms, but Debra takes it as him being "insensitive" and gets even angrier.
 Even Ray's mother Marie backs her up on this, as she remembers how insensitive Frank was when she suffered from PMS.
 Debra becomes calm again after going out to her once-a-month "Ladies Day" for five hours of the evening.

 While this goes on, Ray tries to figure out the problem, but notices that last month is when he found his golf clubs in the garbage, figuring Debra is using ladies day to torture Raymond.
 He vents out all of this on Debra when she arrives home, an argument that involves playing a tape he recorded of Debra complaining to Ray about dryer lint.
-This pushes Debra over the edge, reminding Ray of his inabilities to help her in her most serious situations, including Ray watching sports television at the hospital while Debra birthed twin sons, or when he was pretend snoring at her grandmother's funeral.
+This pushes Debra over the edge, reminding Ray of his inabilities to help her in her most serious situations, including Ray watching sports television at the hospital while Debra birthed twin sons, when he taped the Super Bowl over their wedding video (a callback to an earlier episode), or when he was pretend snoring at her grandmother's funeral.
 She yells all of this while backing him towards a book shelf.

 Then, in an instant, Debra switches to a positive mood when the phone rings and she has a chat with an off-screen Amy, one of her friends, about that evening's ladies day.
-After the conversation, Debra apologizes to Ray and lets him know all she wants is the feeling that his husband will always be there for her during difficult moments.
+After the conversation, Debra apologizes to Ray and lets him know all she wants is the feeling that her husband will always be there for her during difficult moments.
 However, she becomes against her husband again when he offers her more PMS pills, ending the conversation on a sour note.

-In the episode's final scene, Frank attempts to play the same tape recording trick on Marie as his son did on Debra; however, the plan backfires as he accidentally records himself complaining.
+In the episode's final scene, Frank attempts to play the same tape recording trick on Marie as his son did on Debra; however, the plan backfires when it's revealed that he accidentally recorded himself complaining.